sunshinehealthstudios/changelog/_posts/2021-05-05-community-meal-plans.md

 or you have created.
 Look for the "comments" tab within a meal plan to join the conversation.

+### Why
+* Community is a huge part of what makes iTrackBites successful
+* Community means people coming together for a reason.
+In this case, it’s to share, support, learn, and get motivated.
+* Meal Plans will help people plan out their journeys, and instead of just being created by nutritionists, we want real community members to share what actually worked with them.
+* Proof something works through science, but also through experience.
+* A meal plan is so credible when someone real has used the plan and hit similar goals.
+* It utilizes all of the power iTrackBites has, including our recipes, food items, custom recipes/foods, and most importantly, our community.

+### How
+* iTrackBites has worked with our team to create the first set of featured meal plans
+* The community is encouraged to create their own to use for themselves, but also to share with others.
+* Collaboration is key, and we believe nothing is static forever.
+Meals and their ingredients change over time, over seasons, and for good reason.
+That’s why we have comments built right in.
+* Sharing meals through the community or any other apps external to iTrackBites is also easy.
+* Custom recipes/foods can also be included, for a full customization
+* We make it easy to track each meal, by integrating meal plans right into the tracking features.

+### How we built it
+* Lots of brainstorming
+* Data
+* Talking to users
+* Comparing with other offerings
+* Looking at the uniqueness of our product and community to come up with the best solution
+* Designing, iterating, prototyping, developing, testing
+* Complexities of using meal plans, creating them, and modifying them.
+How do we keep track of all these different states?
+* This is a polished beautiful way to use meal plans with the community, more to come.

+### Meal Plan Features
+1. Use Meal Plans — plan your future meals, easily track them
+2. Modify — Modify any meal plan to your preference.
+You can modify the meal plan you’re using or one that you have created.
+3. Create — create a brand new meal plan
+4. Share — share your new meal plan that you created, or anyone else’s meal plan.
+Share via the community, or you can share it with any other apps like text, email, and more.
+5. Communicate — each meal plan is it’s own community group.
+Conversations can happen within each meal plan, with people commenting in the comment tab
+6. Grocery List — shop easily with our grocery list.
+It shows what you need.
+Aggregates similar ingredients across different recipes and foods.
+7. Browsing, discovery — Browse Meal Plans will show featured meal plans, top meal plan creators, popular and new ones.
+Featured is what we control, but everything else is done through algorithms that picks the best.

 ## Details
 ### android
 * Created meal plan: Missing pinned description on the `Comments` tab